Lezaleas/Reviews-Churn/METHODOLOGY.md

     GoodProduct - NegativeProduct
 ```

-Sliders were added to allow users to filter out categories below the recommended sampling threshold, with an explanatory message indicating the threshold used.
+Sliders were added to allow users to filter out categories below the recommended sampling threshold, accompanied by an explanatory message indicating the threshold used.

 A repurchase-rate-by-time table was considered but ultimately omitted.
-Because repurchases are attributed to the customer's initial purchase for the purpose of this analysis, later repurchases are associated with the date of the original order.
-This would create an apparent decline in repurchase rates over time that is largely an artifact of the methodology rather than a genuine temporal trend.
+Because repurchases are attributed to the customer's initial purchase for the purposes of this analysis, subsequent repurchases are associated with the date of the original order.
+As a result, a temporal visualization would produce an apparent decline in repurchase rates that is largely an artifact of the methodology rather than a genuine trend.

+Analysis of additional relationships, such as repurchase rate by state or product, was outside the scope of this project.
+However, these dimensions could be incorporated in future analyses if they provide meaningful additional insight into the factors associated with customer retention.

 [← View Results](README.md)